majordomusio/ansible-aws-cluster/README.md

 #### Step 3 - Create the Bastion Host

-OpenShift is not provisioned from your local machine, but requires a `bastion host`:
+OpenShift is not provisioned from your local machine, but from a `bastion host`:

 ```shell
 ansible-playbook -i inventory/<your_inventory_file> playbooks/provision_bastion.yml